General Louis Pierre Montbrun

 Pronunciation:

-General Montbrun returned to France in January of 1812, and the next month he took command of the II Cavalry Corps in Murat's Cavalry Reserve.
-Serving on the Russian campaign, he fought and was victorious at Swentsiany, and then again near the Dvina River.
+General Montbrun returned to France in January of 1812 and the next month he took command of the II Cavalry Corps in Murat's Cavalry Reserve.
+Serving on the Russian campaign, he fought and was victorious at Swentsiany, and then again on the Dvina River.
 During this campaign, the Russians mounted a counterattack against his unit.
 Suffering from an attack of gout, Montbrun was unable to pull on his boots, and so mounting his horse, he simply rode to battle without his boots.1

 Montbrun had a presentiment about his upcoming fate at the Battle of Borodino.2 Soon after the start of the battle, he was hit directly in the stomach by shell fragments.
 As he was hit he exclaimed, "Good shot!" and then fell to the ground.3 A few hours later he was dead, and General Caulaincourt assumed his command, only to be killed within a few hours too.